freedomofpress/securedrop/docs/passphrases.rst

 -  A master passphrase for the persistent volume on the Tails device.
--  A master passphrase for the KeePassXC password manager, which unlocks passphrases to:
+-  A master passphrase for the KeePassXC password manager, which unlocks the passphrase for logging into the *Journalist Interface*.

-   -  The Hidden Service value required to connect to the Journalist Interface.
-   -  The *Journalist Interface*.

 The journalist will also need to have a two-factor authenticator, such as an Android or iOS device with FreeOTP installed, or a